aryan25bcy10045-star/To-Do-List-CRUD-Application-Vityarthi-Project/README.md

 # Technologies/Tools Used

-This project uses a minimal, standard Python setup, meaning there are no complex third-party dependencies to install!
+The project brings along a basic, common Python configuration which makes the installation of dependencies not being a problem at all, since there are none!

-1- Core Language: (Python 3.x)
+1- Primary Language: (Python 3.x)

-2- GUI Framework: (Tkinter) (Python’s built-in standard library for creating desktop applications).
+2- GUI Framework: (Tkinter) (Python's standard library for building desktop applications).

-3- Libraries: All other functionality relies on standard Python library components (`tkinter.messagebox`, `tkinter.simpledialog`, etc.).
+3- Libraries: The remaining features depend on Python's standard library modules (`tkinter.messagebox`, `tkinter.simpledialog`, etc.).

 # Steps to Install & Run the Project

-Since this project relies only on Python's standard library, setup is quick and easy!
+As this project is based only in Python's standard library, the installation is fast and simple!

 1. Prerequisites

-You must have (Python 3.x) installed on your system (version 3.6 or newer is ideal).
+Ensure that (Python 3.x) is installed on your machine (the recommended version is 3.6 or higher).

-2. Download the Code
+2. Get the Code

-1. Clone this repository or download the source code file (`to do list.py`, assuming you saved the code in a single file).
+1. Clone this repository or download the file containing the source code (`to do list.py`, assuming you stored the code in one single file).

-3. Run the Application
+3. Launch the Program

-1. Open your command line interface (Terminal, PowerShell, etc.).
+1. Open command prompt {TERMINAL}.
-2. Navigate to the directory where you saved the Python file.
+2. Change the location of directory where the Python file is stored.
-3. Execute the script using the Python interpreter:
+3. Run the script using the Python interpreter: (IDLE)

     ```bash
     python to do list.py
     ```

-4. The To-Do List window should pop up instantly!
+4. The To-Do List window will appear immediately after execution

 # Instructions for Testing

-To ensure the application is running correctly, manually test the following core scenarios.
+To verify that everything is working as they should, perform the following tests scenarios manually.

 | Test Case | Steps to Execute | Expected Outcome |

-1- Add a Task:-  Type "Finish README" into the input box and press {Enter} (or click the 'Add Task' button).
-The task appears immediately in the list below with a unique ID and no '✅'.
+1- Add a Task:-  Enter "Finish README" in the input box and hit {Enter} (or mouseclick 'Add Task' button).
+The task comes up instantly in the lower list with an ID assigned and no '✅'.

-2- Toggle Status:-  Select the task you just added.
-Click the {"🔁 Toggle Status"} button.
-The task entry should now show the {'✅'} icon, indicating completion.
+2- Toggle Status:-  Click on the task you just made.
+Press the {"🔁 Toggle Status"} button.
+The task now would be having '✅' icon, confirming that it is completed.

-3- Edit a Task:-  Select a task.
-Click {"✏️ Edit Description"}.
-Change the text and click OK.
-The listbox entry updates instantly with the new description.
+3- Edit a Task:-  Select a task and click {"✏️ Edit Description"}.
+Enter the new text and click OK.
+The list will shows instantly with the new description updated.

 4- Delete a Task:-  Select any task.
 Click {"🗑️ Delete Task"}.
 The selected task disappears completely from the list.

-5- Input Validation:-  Click the {"➕ Add Task"} button while the input box is completely empty.
+5- Input Validation:-  Click the {"➕ Add Task"} button while the input box is completely empty it will add task.
-[Warning]:- A message box pops up, and no new task is added.
+[Warning]:- A message box pops up, and no new task is added again the program is run.

 6- No Selection Error:-  Ensure no task is highlighted.
 Click the {"🗑️ Delete Task"} button.
 [Warning]:- A message box pops up, asking you to select a task first.